Dishes With Dad

 Instructions

-• Remove lamb from refrigerator and coat with 1 tbsp of olive oil then sprinkle salt evenly on all sides and let rest for 30 minutes up to an hour to come to room temperature.
+• Remove lamb from refrigerator and coat with 1 tablespoon of olive oil then sprinkle salt evenly on all sides and let rest for 30 minutes up to an hour to come to room temperature.

 • While the lamb rests preheat oven to 450°F and mince garlic and herbs.
 Stir to combine in a small bowl.